 - Combined potential tax-free threshold: £1,000,000

 However, leaving everything to your spouse simply defers the IHT bill to the second death.
 A balanced approach might include using some of the first spouse’s nil-rate band through gifts to children or trusts.
+Use our estate planning tools to model combined IHT exposure, or speak to a regulated adviser for personalised guidance.

 Planning for the Unexpected